Suryanarayanang98/G.Suryanarayanan/README.md

 #### SINGAN
 * Studied & presented the research paper SINGAN:  Learning a Generative Model from a Single Natural Image, ICCV 2019.
 * Came up with innovative ideas like dynamic learning rate & scale factor enabling training faster with lesser scales.
+#### Convolutional neural networks
+* Experimented & trained CNNs with varying parameters to do Image classification CIFAR 10 datasets with 85% accuracy.
+* Performed Occlusion experiment & Filter analysis to understand the CNN model’s learning & patches captured by filters.

 ### [Project 2 : Countries GDP Prediction](https://github.com/Suryanarayanang98/Countries-GDP)
 The Goal of the project is to understand this dataset, geting insights from it and finally performing regression task on it to predict GDP of a country based on parameters like population, area, region, net migration etc.